icp4a/automation-decision-services-samples/practice/DecisionLogic/step2/description.md

 How can an incomplete rule set be made complete?
 There are two fundamentally different ways to solve this problem.
 You can either specify a default value that is used as a fallback when no rule is applicable, or refine the decision logic by computing missing rules.

-In ADS, default values are defined with default rules.
+In Decision Intelligence, default values are defined with default rules.
 A decision logic cannot have more than one default rule.
 A default rule has no condition and is applied if none of the regular rules or decision tables are applicable.
 Its action sets the value of the decision node to the default value.

 Consider the incomplete decision table from [Step 1](../step1/description.md).